Beyond the Query: The First 50 Pages

 But what about the How?

-What medium is the best fit for your story?
+Author, comic writer and screenwriter Joshua Corin will help you determine what medium is the best fit for your story?
 Is it a play?
 A screenplay?
 A TV show?
 If it’s best told using narrative prose, should it be a short story?
 A novel?
 Somewhere in between?

 We'll go over the specific strengths and weaknesses of each medium, using successful (and less-than-successful) examples to highlight the importance of marrying the right content to the right form, as well as the additions and sacrifices required for adapting a story from one medium to another.